Nihility-Shift/VCMTemplate/README.md

 # VCMT's Doc Builder
-This project helps fill in version data for files used/required for a Thunderstore release.
+This project helps fill in version data and zip files used/required for a Thunderstore release.
 - CHANGELOG.md
   - Verifies a changelog has an entry of the corrosponding version.
 Can be configured to throw an error if the version is not found.
 - README.md